concourse/rfcs/035-operator-user-separation/proposal.md

   abstraction that can be used later on for different features, like org workers for example.

-- for the time being `set-team` would only create normal teams since there only one operator team.
+- for the time being, `set-team` would only create normal teams since there only one operator team.
 Next, a parameter can be added to set the team as operator or normal.

 # Open Questions